-How Alloy Steels came to serve the Engineer
+How Alloy Steels came to serve the Engineer (followed by branch AGM)

-The meeting will be followed by the Branch Annual General Meeting
+This meeting will be followed by the Branch Annual General Meeting

 World production of alloy steels increased rapidly from the 1890’s, reaching 3.85% of world steel production in 1920.
 This expansion resulted mainly from the mechanisation of warfare and the demands of the 1st World War.
 It was was based on foundations built in the 19th Century and these are explored in this lecture.

 By 1800, many of the major alloying elements used in steelmaking had been identified and some were becoming available, through the work mainly of geologists and analytical chemists.
 Alliances of scientists, steelmakers and steel users began to look at their potential.